Addressing serious environmental and natural resource problems requires ingenuity, agile thinking, and innovation.

-Bren School graduates have successfully launched companies developed in the MESM program.
-Award-winning companies launched from Eco-E include:
+Bren School graduates have successfully launched companies from ideas developed in the MESM program.
+Award-winning and notable companies launched from the Environmental Innovation & Entrepreneurship program include:

 Reducing the impacts of the apparel supply chain through harnessing waste from the Cannabis industry.